 You are at:

-The greatest difficulty that companies have in measuring absenteeism is that there is no homogeneous absenteeism rate to be used at national level, which prevents comparison between different organisations.
+The greatest difficulty that companies encounter when measuring absenteeism is that there is no nationwide index to be used, which prevents them from making comparisons between different organisations.
 In addition, the only comparative index that currently exists is the Classification of Economic Activities (CNAE), but it has its shortcomings as a single CNAE groups sometimes incomparable companies.

 It is calculated as a percentage relationship between the number of lost days (total of hours not worked due to occasional causes) on effective negotiated days in the company (total of possible working hours).

 Source: Adecco Report on Absenteeism

 Starting from this general concept, other more specific indices can be drawn up.